kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/kip-17/sdks-and-tutorials.md

 1. First, We import caver.js and the contract ABI, which defines the functions and parameters of the KIP7 contract.
 2. We initialize caver.js and the KIP7 contract by providing the contract address.
-3. Set the contract address, create and add keyring to enable users sign on using their own Klaytn account.
+3. Set the contract address, create and add keyring to enable users sign on using their own Kaia account.
 4. Call a balanceOf function to get a specified address token balance.
 5. Mint tokens to a specified account given the sender of this transaction is the creator of the contract.
 6. Finally, we transfer tokens from the current account to another account given the token id using the `safeTransferFrom`